Pomegranate Sticks to the RibsAugust 14, 2009 at 7:22 am | Posted in Appetizers, Dinner, Lunch, Pork | 78 Comments

 I hadn’t made ribs in a while, and their recipe for grilled, oven braised POM Pomegranate Barbecue Ribs struck like lightning before the opening of the bottle hit my lips.
 I screwed the cap back on and placed it back in the fridge, knowing a trip to the market for some baby back ribs was inevitable.
 Just my luck, they happened to have some gorgeous baby backs on sale.
 I bought several racks, since I knew I was going to want to make this again..and again.
 ‘Highly intuitive’ was something that was always written about me by teachers back in the day.
 Too bad I don’t listen to my ‘intuition’ as often as I should.

 Well, my intuition was correct, these ribs were fabulous.
 I made a few changes to the dry rub (added some dried chile powders and herbs), BBQ sauce (added finely diced onions and reduced the cumin and lemon juice), and cooking time/temp, but nothing too drastic.
 The sauce was sweet, rich, slightly tart, and zesty, with a kick of heat (I added MORE burn by seasoning it with the spicy dry rub - but may have gone a tad overboard!).
-The meat was juicy and tender – it slid off the bone with each bite, almost melting on my tongue.
-I’m so glad I made these, and due to popular vote, I have to make them again…and again….and again, ad infinitum.
+The meat was juicy and tender – it slid off the bone with each bite, almost melting on the tongue.
+I’m so glad I made these, and due to popular vote, I have to make them again…and again….and again…There is no end.

 Now, before I get to their recipe with my changes, I need to ‘veer’ off a bit.
 My camera broke.
 I guess it was looking for a little a little spark in its life.
 While uploading some photos this past Monday, there was a power surge, and the wire connected to it blew, little iridescent scintillas literally shocking me, and sending some kind of electric sex up into the body of the camera.
 When I tried to take some photos on Tuesday, all I got was ERROR this, and ERROR that, the camera shuddering and beeping away every time I pressed the shutter button.
-To add insult to injury, when I reached for the Canon manual to troubleshoot, my elbow knocked against my ONE GOOD LENS, and KABOOM, it hit the floor and cracked in half.
-HOLY CRAP, whyyyyy???
+To add insult to injury, when I reached for the Canon manual to troubleshoot, my elbow knocked against my ONE good lens, and KABOOM, it hit the floor and cracked in half.
+Why, I ask you?

 I carefully wrapped my critically injured camera and lens in bubble wrap, placed them gingerly in a cloth bag, and brought it to a local camera shop.
 The proprietor told me *sniff* they had to be sent away for repair, and he wasn’t quite sure they would *sniff* make it – aka it might not be worth the price to repair either of them.
 OH NO, what was I going to do?
 I asked if he had an XSi, XTi or XT I could rent until we got the diagnosis.
 He did, but it didn’t have any X’s attached to it.
 To put it simply, I could hear the faint heartbeat of the alternative/grunge rock movement coming from it.